-- Another provider has determined that you would be at risk if you received the services separately

 - Other reasons such as:

 - Receiving poor quality of care

 - Problems getting covered services

 - Problems finding a provider who has experience dealing with your health needs

-A written request for disenrollment must be sent to HSD for review, or the member may submit an oral request by calling the New Mexico New Medicaid Call Center toll-free at 1-888-997-2583.
-HSD must review and approve or deny the request.
-HSD must approve or deny the request no later than at least 60 days before the start of each enrollment period.
-For example, if a request is sent on June 14, then HSD must approve or deny the request no later than approve or deny the request 1.
+A written request for disenrollment must be sent to HSD for review, or you may call the New Mexico New Medicaid Call Center toll-free at 1-888-997-2583.
+HSD must review and approve or deny the request no later than at least 60 days before the start of each enrollment period.
+For example, if a request is sent on June 14, then HSD must approve or deny the request no later than August 1.
 If HSD does not respond in time, then the request is approved.
 Send your written request to: